julianmina00/keeper/README.md

 # Keeper of the Seven Keys - Full stack coding challenge

-The Keeper of the Seven Keys is lost in a maze.
-There is an exit but it’s locked.
-He needs to find the seven keys to open the door and escape.
+Locked in a maze, you must find the seven hidden keys in order to escape.
+Unlock the gate to complete the challenge!

 ![Keeper of the Seven Keys](https://i.imgur.com/8K246hGl.png)

 * Use Java 8+ to code some logic capable of finding the keys and escape any random maze.
-* Use any front end technology to create a web page that can display the maze and show the Keeper of the Keys finding its way out.
+* Use any front end technology to create a web page that can display your maze and show the Keeper of the Keys finding its way out.
 * Create a REST API that can communicate the front end and the back end.

-Web users should be able to start/stop the game or reboot the system (creating a new maze).
-When the Keeper finds the seven keys and then the door, the web page should display a message indicating that the mission has been accomplished.
+Website visitors should be able to start/stop the game or reboot the system (creating a new maze).
+When the Keeper finds the seven keys and then makes it through the door, the web page should display a message indicating that the mission has been accomplished

-# The framework
+# Framework

 Some Java objects (**Maze**, **Position**), some interfaces (**Keeper**, **Observable**) and some enumerations (**Action**, **Cell**) will be provided to you. ***These classes cannot be modified***.